Skip to main content

 Who Needs to Know This?

-US citizens in Canada, Canadians in the US, cross-border workers, dual citizens, snowbirds, and anyone with income or assets in both countries.
+US citizens in Canada, Canadians in the US, cross-border workers, dual citizens, snowbirds, and anyone with income, assets, pensions, or business operations in both countries.

 Key Deadline

-Treaty benefits claimed on annual returns; Form 8833 required for treaty-based positions
+Treaty benefits claimed on annual returns; Form 8833 must be filed with the return when taking any treaty-based position

 Potential Penalties